CagriCatik/Battery-Systems-Technology/docs/src/fundamentals/battery_terminology.md

 # Battery Terminology

----

-## Introduction

 Battery Management Systems rely on specific technical terminologies to monitor, analyze, and optimize battery performance, safety, and reliability.
 A deep understanding of these terms is essential for professionals in electric vehicle (EV) development and energy storage systems.
 This guide provides an in-depth exploration of battery terminology, offering precise definitions, equations, examples, and their relevance to battery technology.

 ---

-## State of Charge (SOC)
+## State of Charge (SoC)

-The State of Charge (SOC) quantifies the remaining energy in a battery as a percentage of its full capacity.
+The State of Charge (SoC) quantifies the remaining energy in a battery as a percentage of its full capacity.

 - Definition:
   $$ SOC = \frac{\text{Remaining Capacity (Ah)}}{\text{Full Capacity (Ah)}} \times 100 $$